lambdaprime/fireguard/README.md

 - create [JQ\_EXPRESSION] -- create a new VM by copying ORIGIN to a STAGE.
 If JQ_EXPRESSION is given then update its vm\_config.json with accordance to it.
 - showAll -- show information about all available VMs
+- start VM\_ID -- start a VM with given id.
+Once VM is started its console available through screen utility
+- stop VM\_ID -- stop a VM with given id
 - startAll -- start all VMs
 - stopAll -- stop all VMs (right now it is done by killing the process)
 - restart VM\_ID -- restart VM with given id
-- start VM\_ID -- start a VM with given id
-- stop VM\_ID -- stop a VM with given id

 Where: